chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 }
 ```

 No iterator is specified, so the default iterator functions will be used.
-The default iterators for arrays, sets, and maps are designed to reflect how these objects are initialized, so this code outputs the following:
+T<u>he default iterators for arrays, sets, and maps **are designed to reflect how these objects are initialized**, so this code outputs the following:</u>

 ```
 "red"